tcltk/tcl/doc/markdown/clock.md

 The **clock format** command produces times for display to a user or writing to an external medium.
 The command accepts times that are expressed in seconds from the epoch time of 1 January 1970, 00:00 UTC, as returned by **clock seconds**, **clock scan**, **clock add**, [file atime][file] or [file mtime][file].

 If a **-format** option is present, the following argument is a string that specifies how the date and time are to be formatted.
 The string consists of any number of characters other than the per-cent sign ("**%**") interspersed with any number of *format groups*, which are two-character sequences beginning with the per-cent sign.
-The permissible format groups, and their interpretation, are described under **FORMAT GROUPS**.
+The permissible format groups, and their interpretation, are described under [Format groups].

 If a **-timezone** option is present, the following argument is a string that specifies the time zone in which the date and time are to be formatted.
 As an alternative to "**-timezone** *:UTC*", the obsolete usage "**-gmt** *true*" may be used.
-See **TIME ZONES** for the permissible variants for the time zone.
+See [Time zones] for the permissible variants for the time zone.

 If a **-locale** option is present, the following argument is a string that specifies the locale in which the time is to be formatted, in the same format that is used for the **msgcat** package.
 Note that the default, if **-locale** is not specified, is the root locale **{}** rather than the current locale.
 The current locale may be obtained by using **-locale current**.
 In addition, some platforms support a **system** locale that reflects the user's current choices.
 For instance, on Windows, the format that the user has selected from dates and times in the Control Panel can be obtained by using the **system** locale.
 On platforms that do not define a user selection of date and time formats separate from **LC\_TIME**, **-locale system** is synonymous with **-locale current**.

 # Scanning times

 The **clock scan** command accepts times that are formatted as strings and converts them to counts of seconds from the epoch time of 1 January 1970, 00:00 UTC.
 It normally takes a **-format** option that is followed by a string describing the expected format of the input.
-(See **FREE FORM SCAN** for the effect of **clock scan** without such an argument.)
+(See [Free form scan] for the effect of **clock scan** without such an argument.)
 The string consists of any number of characters other than the per-cent sign ("**%**"), interspersed with any number of *format groups*, which are two-character sequences beginning with the per-cent sign.
-The permissible format groups, and their interpretation, are described under **FORMAT GROUPS**.
+The permissible format groups, and their interpretation, are described under [Format groups].

 If a **-timezone** option is present, the following argument is a string that specifies the time zone in which the date and time are to be interpreted.
 As an alternative to **-timezone** *:UTC*, the obsolete usage **-gmt** *true* may be used.
-See **TIME ZONES** for the permissible variants for the time zone.
+See [Time zones] for the permissible variants for the time zone.

 If a **-locale** option is present, the following argument is a string that specifies the locale in which the time is to be interpreted, in the same format that is used for the **msgcat** package.
 Note that the default, if **-locale** is not specified, is the root locale **{}** rather than the current locale.
 The current locale may be obtained by using **-locale current**.
 In addition, some platforms support a **system** locale that reflects the user's current choices.
 For instance, on Windows, the format that the user has selected from dates and times in the Control Panel can be obtained by using the **system** locale.
 On platforms that do not define a user selection of date and time formats separate from **LC\_TIME**, **-locale system** is synonymous with **-locale current**.